LLNL/Xscope/README.md

 using several methods to guide BO into extreme cases.
 When an input is found to trigger an exception in the target CUDA function, the input is shown to the user.

-For more details, see the SC22 paper:
+For more details (and to cite this work), please see the SC22 paper:
 ```
 Ignacio Laguna, Ganesh Gopalakrishnan, “Finding Inputs that Trigger Floating-Point
 Exceptions in GPUs via Bayesian Optimization”.
 The International Conference for